ccelio/chisel-style-guide/README.md

 A valid signal denotes something is valid and *can* commit a state update (it *will* commit a state update if the corresponding ready signal is high).

-A valid signal may often be a late arriving signal.
+**Performance tip:** a valid signal may often be a late arriving signal.
 Try to avoid using valid signals to drive datapath logic, and instead use valid signals to gate off state updates.

 A valid signal **should not** depend on the ready signal (unless you really know what you are doing).
 This hurts the critical path and can create combinational loops if both sides get coupled.